LuisBCT/client_miles/README.md

 ![image](https://github.com/LuisBCT/client_miles/assets/124119564/2b7b47cb-c36e-4868-9f3d-50b41d21e97d)

 ## Dag development
-In this case the connection with the storage account was by *Microsoft Entra ID* according to the [documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-directory-file-acl-python?tabs=azure-ad) the `DefaultAzureCredential` automatically will use the enviroment variables `AZURE_CLIENT_ID` `AZURE_TENANT_ID` `AZURE_CLIENT_SECRET` to access the storage account.
-So was defined the function `get_service_client_token_credential`
+- In this case the connection with the storage account was by *Microsoft Entra ID* according to the [documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-directory-file-acl-python?tabs=azure-ad) the `DefaultAzureCredential` automatically will use the enviroment variables `AZURE_CLIENT_ID` `AZURE_TENANT_ID` `AZURE_CLIENT_SECRET` to access the storage account.
+So was defined the function `get_service_client_token_credential` in the `azure_utils` script.
+- Specific tasks were created for each type (locations, products and transactions).
+There was also the option of creating a single task, but by personal decision the 3 tasks were chosen separately.
+- The metadata file contains only the names of the uploaded files, but may also contain additional information.